AFLProjects/White-Balance-Automation/README.md

 <br></br>
 **Polishing**

-We check brigthness and the drakness of image.
-We then use the exposure and shadows to match the desired look We finally apply mask to the have an even better look.
+And finally we check brigthness and the drakness of image.
+We then use the exposure and shadows to match the desired look and apply mask to improve even more.

 **How to Contribute**
 ---